 The science of ghosts in the mind

 The thing is, science is yet to prove or disprove the existence of ghosts.
+So the answer to the question “Are ghosts real?” is still unclear.
 However, scientists have come up with different rational explanations & theories that show paranormal experiences have more to do with how our mind works, than with the undead.

 Here are a few scientific explanations of the things that go bump in the dead of night: